BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/files-api.md

 When not specified, the default storage of the project is used.
 - `{tagName}` an optional label given to the file on its first revision.

+**The request body:**

 The body should be a multipart form, to allow file upload.
 The form should contain one part named `file`.
 This part can be given a content-type header, which will be used if specified.
 If not specified, the content-type will be inferred from the file's extension.

 This part can contain the following disposition parameters:
 - `filename`: the filename which will be used in the back-end file system

+**Headers:**

-- `metadata`: a JSON object containing one or more of the following fields:
+- `x-nxs-file-metadata`: an optional JSON object containing one or more of the following fields:
     - `name`: a string which is a descriptive name for the file.
 It will be indexed in the full-text search.
     - `description`: a string that describes the file.
 It will be indexed in the full-text search.
     - `keywords`: a JSON object with `Label` keys and `string` values.
 These keywords will be indexed and can be used to search for the file.

 **Example**